 On the right: Subtle plaid goes well with a textured knit, all in fall hues, perfect for Halley and Braden's October engagement.

 When someone says accessorize, I start to drag my feet and think of all the cool, chunky necklaces I don’t own.
-Statement necklaces are awesome, and they do work really well in adding a fun element to photos, but that’s not the only way to accessorize (thankfully for me!).
-Keep these photos personalized and accessorize with what you already wear, whether that be a necklace, dangly earrings, fun hat, or scarf.
+Statement necklaces are awesome, and they do work well in adding a fun element to photos, but that’s not the only way to accessorize (thankfully for me!).
+Keep these photos personalized and accessorize with what you normally wear, whether that be a necklace, dangly earrings, fun hat, or scarf.

 Two outfits is ideal.